Learning Stance Embeddings from Signed Social Graphs: Conclusions

 \section{Conclusions}

-In this work, we introduce \sem, a framework for learning stance embeddings in signed, edge-attributed, social networks.
-Utilizing sign-informed random walks to generate training examples, we demonstrate how the scalable skip-gram objective can be successfully applied to learn signed-graph embeddings.
-Our approach is flexible and can incorporate arbitrary edge-attribute such as topics, to provide context embeddings in edge interactions.
-Experimental results show that \sem ~embeddings outperform state-of-the-art signed-graph embedding techniques on two new datasets: \tsg and \birdwatch.
-We open-source these two datasets to the network mining community to spur further research in social network analysis.
+In this work, we introduce \sem, a method for learning stance embeddings in signed, edge-attributed, social networks.
+Utilizing sign-informed random walks to generate training examples, we demonstrate how the scalable skip-gram objective can be successfully applied to learn contextualized signed-graph embeddings.
+Our approach is flexible and can incorporate arbitrary edge-attribute such as topics, to exploit contextualised edges and unveil insights about the users and the graph attributes.
+Experimental results show that \sem ~embeddings outperform state-of-the-art signed-graph embedding techniques on two new Twitter datasets: \tsg~and \birdwatch.
+We open-source these two datasets to the network mining community to spur further research in social network analysis and stance detection.